DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 getting married is also getting into a business partnership.

 And that requires full disclosure.
-Here is my full disclosure.
+Here,

-And I would like to see your full disclosure.
+my full disclosure, and I would like to see your full disclosure.

-And then let's talk about... planning together.
+And then let's talk about planning together.
 How do you see?

-And sometimes the conversation is going to be who is going to pay how much for bills.
+And sometimes the conversation is going to be who is going to pay how much for those.
 I had people who created a spreadsheet

 proportionate to their income contributing to joint account.
-So they went to town about that type of stuff.
+So

-You have to be empowered, you have to protect your hard work, you have to protect your assets.
+You have to protect your assets.
 And of course, when we meet someone and we get married, we hope it's a fairy tale forever, right?
+But unfortunately, half of the time, it's not.

 One more quick question, Diana, because you mentioned something.
-You said after,
+You said after, is it after 10 years that the law considers a marriage long-term marriage?

-is it after 10 years that the law considers a marriage long-term marriage?
-From the date of marriage until the date of separation, and the date of separation is determined by two factors.
+From the date of marriage until the date of separation.
+And the date of separation is determined by two factors.

-A, one spouse says we're divorcing, our relationship is over, and second factor, that spouse acting accordingly.
-So
+A, one spouse says we're divorcing, our relationship is over.

 no sex, no going on vacation, no holding hands, no acting like husband and wife, wife and wife, husband and husband, basically separated.
 Okay.

-well, the 10-year mark makes it easier to realize, okay, this is long-term marriage, divorce.
+well, on the 10-year mark makes it easier to realize, okay, this is long-term marriage, divorce.
 A lot of clients come in right before the 10-year mark.

-Yes, because after 10 years, supposedly you're going to pay more, correct?
-If you get divorced,
+Yes, because after 10 years, supposedly you're going to pay more correct if you get divorced

-for longer, for longer, meaning
+for longer for longer meaning

-when the marriage is shorter, then it's usually half of the length of the marriage in spousal support.
+when the marriage is shorter then it's usually half of the length of the marriage in spousal support so eight year of marriage would be four years of spousal support but 10 year of marriage doesn't have that cap

-I was watching her videos on YouTube last night, by the way, and you're fantastic.
+I'm definitely getting your books on Amazon right now because I love educating myself.
+I love, I was watching her videos on YouTube last night, by the way, and you're fantastic.

 Thank you for doing that because, ladies and gentlemen listening, like she said, it's free advice.
-So, if you think of information,

-yeah, sorry, free information, tons of free information.
-So, if you think you don't want to pay or you cannot afford a fantastic alternative such as Diana, log into her YouTube channel.
+So, if you think you don't want to pay or you cannot afford a fantastic authority such as Diana, log into her YouTube channel.
 The link is right here on this episode.

 But if you're listening to the

-Audiobook.
+audiobook.
 So, whoever listens and likes to listen.

 Let's go.
 I'm putting all your links here.